 When Manuel and Maria Cordeiro bought the western portion of the General Thomas Allin House from Edwin Burt in 1924, the entire house returned to single ownership for the first time since 1802.
-Although they continued to maintain the two separate dwelling units, one as their own residence and the other as a rental, the merger of the two lots on which the Allin House stood gave the Cordeiros sufficient acreage to subdivide the property and sell off a narrow lot along the eastern property line, where a Tudor-style house at 26 Lincoln Avenue (not built by Cordeiro) was erected in 1928.
-Thus, the lot on which the Allin House stood achieved its present 0.96 acre size.
+Although they continued to maintain the two separate dwelling units, one as their own residence and the other as a rental, the merger of the two lots on which the Allin House stood gave the Cordeiros sufficient acreage to subdivide the property and sell off a narrow lot along the eastern property line, where a Tudor-style house at 26 Lincoln Avenue (not built by

-&lt;sup>36 The Allin Burial Ground holds the graves of several Vialls, Pecks, and Medburys.
+37 The Allin Burial Ground holds the graves of several Vialls, Pecks, and Medburys.

-&lt;sup>37 Ancestry.com: immigration, naturalization, and marriage records.
+38 Ancestry.com: immigration, naturalization, and marriage records.
 Manuel Silviera Cordeiro's 1904 naturalization gives his birthdate as February 12, 1870, but in his 1914 U.S. passport application his birthdate was February 12, 1868.
 No "Emanuel," "Manuel," or "Maria" Cordeiro, living on Lincoln Avenue in Barrington, was found in the 1910, 1920, or 1940 censuses; nor were they found on the Find A Grave website in a search for Barrington and Bristol County, RI.
 However, a "Manuel Lamb," carpenter, his wife "Mary Lamb," both from Portugal, and their 7 male and female children aged infant to 13 were listed on Lincoln Avenue in Barrington in the 1910 census; and the same family, with 8 male and female children aged 7 to 23, was listed on Lincoln Avenue in the 1920 census.
 The 1930 U.S. Census listed Emanuel S. Cordeiro, a carpenter, and his wife Mary A. Cordeiro living at 22 Lincoln Avenue with their youngest eight daughters, ages 7 to 25, while the 1930 Barrington town directory listed Manuel S. Lamb, a carpenter, and Mary A. Lamb at 20 Lincoln Avenue.
 By the 1940 census, the family apparently stopped using the Portuguese version of their surname: the five youngest Lamb daughters, aged 17 to 35, were still living with their parents Manuel and Mary Lamb on Lincoln Avenue.
 Manuel S. Lamb and his wife Mary Lawrence [anglicization of "Laurenz'] Lamb were buried at St. Francis Cemetery in Pawtucket, R.I.

-&lt;sup>38 The 1921 Sanborn map (Map 9) indicates the address as "108-112" Lincoln Avenue; that address was apparently short-lived, as it does not appear in other records.
+39 The 1921 Sanborn map (Map 9) indicates the address as "108-112" Lincoln Avenue; that address was apparently short-lived, as it does not appear in other records.

-&lt;sup>39 As communicated to Nathaniel L. Taylor by a Cordeiro descendant.
+40 As communicated to Nathaniel L. Taylor by a Cordeiro descendant.

-Allin, General Thomas, I House Name of Property •
+Allin, General Thomas, Hous se Name of Property